 Envisioning the new family foundation board

 When judging readiness for change, the family board should consider whether its members can visualize the foundation as an entity separate from the family.
-A neutral facilitator experienced with guiding family boards through this visualization process can prompt members to identify organizational goals regarding growth and impact.
-The board can then determine the type of diverse or expert voices necessary to achieve those goals, and find the approach that achieves an ideal balance between family inclusion and community involvement.
+A neutral facilitator experienced with guiding family boards can prompt members to identify organizational goals for growth and impact.
+The board can then determine the type of new voices essential to reaching those goals, and find the approach that achieves an ideal balance between family inclusion and community involvement.

 Adding non-family board members: Q&A with Penelope McPhee of the Arthur M. Blank Family Foundation.
 National Center for Family Philanthropy.
 February 2, 2016